nautsimon/my-first-freelancing-projects/README.md

 <br />Tools/Languages: HTML/CSS

-**Bonus**
+**What I got out of it**
 --------------------
-*here are links to some of my cooler projects that are products of my "learning experinces" above.*
+*here are links to some of my cooler projects that are products of my projects above.*

 [[Adventure Blog](http://cookedcorn.casa)]
 <br />My blog.
 Tons of pictures and content (loaded programmatically).
 Cool ThreeJs animations.
 <br />Tools/Languages: Javascript (ReactJs, ThreeJs, React Router), Cloudiniary, Netlify, Photoshop, and Premiere.